Skip to main content

 Africana Studies

-The Africana studies minor is an interdisciplinary and consortial program which provides students an opportunity to explore the experiences of the peoples of sub-Saharan Africa and the African diaspora.
-The starting point is black Africa from ancient times until the present and extends to the global experiences of peoples of black African descent.
-This program could be of interest to students inclined toward careers in multidisciplinary education, social work, law, international affairs, business, diplomacy, non-governmental organizations, urban development, and social policy, among others.
+The Africana Studies minor is an interdisciplinary and consortial program that provides opportunities for students to deepen their knowledge and understanding of the experiences of the peoples of Africa and the African diaspora.
+Given the contemporary politics of Africa, the starting point is black Africa from ancient times until the present and extends to the global experiences of peoples of African descent.
+Because the concerns of Africana Studies (e.g., race, gender, sexuality, class, nationality, etc.) intersect with all fields and areas of society, the program complements students’ studies regardless of their major or intended career path.

 In addition, each term the Africana Studies Consortium of the Lehigh Valley Association of Independent Colleges (LVAIC) will publish a list of Africana studies courses offered at nearby LVAIC institutions so that students can cross-register for a wide variety of courses.
 This list will be available from the registrar and the Africana studies coordinator.
 Each institution offers the basic Introduction to Africana Studies course.
 Other courses are offered regularly at other LVAIC institutions.